 Balagarh power station

 The Balagarh power station is a proposed 1,320 megawatt coal-fired power station in the state of West Bengal, India.
-The project, which has been proposed by CESC, is scheduled to be commissioned in 2016.

 The plant is proposed for Balagarh in West Bengal, India.